liang2zhu1/share-git-url/README.md

 ## Known Issues

-- As of release 0.0.4shareGitFile.defaultBranchName`: default branch name, default 'master'.
+- As of release 0.0.4
-  - No testing has been performed on non-Windows platform although it should just work (Please report if you found it broken!)
+  - No testing has been performed on non-Windows platform although it should just work (Please report if you find it broken!)
-  - Git provider only supports [Azure Repos](https://azure.microsoft.com/en-us/services/devops/repos/) only, but GitHub works as well with auto redirection (except selection)
+  - Git provider only supports [Azure Repos](https://azure.microsoft.com/en-us/services/devops/repos/) only, but GitHub works as well with auto redirection (except for selection it defaults to file)

 - Copy markdown
   - While [Microsoft Teams](https://products.office.com/en-us/microsoft-teams/group-chat-software) supports markdown, it does not format the pasted text as markdown, workaround may be delete the last char and enter it by keyboard